WAYR (AM)

-WAYR (550 kHz) is a non-profit radio station licensed to Fleming Island, Florida, and serving the Jacksonville metropolitan area.
-It broadcasts a Christian Talk and Teaching radio format, and is owned by Good Tidings Trust, Inc. It airs programs supplied by national Christian leaders and asks for donations on the air.
+WAYR (550 kHz) is a non-commercial radio station licensed to Fleming Island, Florida, and serving the Jacksonville metropolitan area.
+It broadcasts a Christian Talk and Teaching radio format, and is owned by Good Tidings Trust, Inc. WAYR calls itself "Way Radio" but it is not associated with another Christian radio organization, the Colorado Springs-based "WayFM Network."
+WAYR's studios and offices are on Russell Road in Green Cove Springs.

-Programming is also heard on a 250-watt FM translator station, W277DE at 103.3 MHz.
-In addition, Good Tidings Trust operates another FM station, 90.7 WAYR-FM, licensed to Brunswick, Georgia, which is separately programmed with Christian contemporary music.
+Programming is also heard on 250-watt FM translator stations, W277DE on 103.3 and W285FE on 104.9 MHz.
+In 2021, Good Tidings Trust purchased WAOC/1420 AM and 96.5 FM in St. Augustine and simulcasts its programming.
+In addition, since 1997, Good Tidings Trust has operated another FM station, 90.7 WAYR-FM, licensed to Brunswick, Georgia, which is separately programmed with Christian contemporary music.

 Programming

 WAYR's schedule includes Christian talk and teaching programs such as: Grace to You with John MacArthur, In Touch with Charles Stanley, Thru the Bible with J. Vernon McGee, Insight for Living with Chuck Swindoll, Love Worth Finding with Adrian Rogers, The Alternative with Tony Evans, Family Life Today with Dennis Rainey, Focus on the Family with Jim Daly, Living on the Edge with Chip Ingram, Truth for Life with Alistair Begg, Walk in the Word with James MacDonald, and A New Beginning with Greg Laurie.